mtzanidakis/tsrp/README.md

-# Reverse HTTPS proxy for Tailscale
+# HTTPS reverse proxy for Tailscale

 Expose web services to your tailnet as separate devices, with TLS.